What is IPv6 for Azure Virtual Network?

 The current IPv6 for Azure virtual network release has the following limitations:

-- IPv6 for Azure virtual network (Preview) is available in all global Azure regions, but only in Global Azure- not yet in government clouds.
+- IPv6 for Azure virtual network is available in all global Azure Commercial and US Government regions using all deployment methods.

-- Express Route and VPN gateways cannot be used in a VNET with IPv6 enabled, either directly or peered with “UseRemoteGateway”.
+- VPN gateways CANNOT be used in a VNET with IPv6 enabled, either directly or peered with "UseRemoteGateway".

 - The Azure platform (AKS, etc.) does not support IPv6 communication for Containers.